shamirlabs/diva-alpha-net/README.md

 docker compose up -d
 ```

-Or the following if you used the docker compose file `docker-compose-with-clients-metrics.yml`:
+Or the following if you want to use the docker compose file `docker-compose-with-clients-metrics.yml`:

 ```sh
 # Run the docker compose file with clients